Termites in Palm Trees [Signs of Them + Treatment Options]

 About termites in palm trees

-The first point of confusion is often about whether termites can live in or infest palm trees and if so how vulnerable palms are to termites.
-I’ll discuss this in this section.
+The first point of confusion is often about whether termites can actually live in and infest palm trees, and, if so, how vulnerable palms are to termites.

 Can termites live in palm trees?

-Most trees have some level of vulnerability to termites.
-Palm tree tend to grow in humid climates, the same climate that subterranean termites do well in.
-For this reason, one might say palm trees are prone a higher risk of subterranean termite infestations than trees that tend to grow in drier climates that only have drywood termites.
-But, there are desert termites that eat palms in dry, arid climates, so palm trees seem just as vulnerable to termite infesations as most trees.
+Most tree species can become vulnerable to termites, especially as they age.
+Since palm trees tend to grow in humid climates, the same climate that subterranean termites thrive in, you might think palm trees are more prone to subterranean termite infestations than trees in drier climates (which typically have to fend off drywood termites).
+But desert termites eat palms in dry, arid climates too, so climate, by itself, doesn’t determine palm trees susceptibility to termites.
+Palms, unfortunately, are about as susceptible to termite infestations as most trees species.

 Are all palm trees vulnerable to termites?
 Or are some more vulnerable than others?

-Oil palm tree farmers in South East Asia lose up to 20% of their palm trees to subterranean termites.
-This may be more because they’re grown in peat moss (which provides the moisture subterranean termites need) and less from some inherent vulnerability in oil palm trees.
-Vulcan Termite & Pest Control Inc. notes that foxtail palms seem to be a favoite for Gulf Coast termites.
+Oil palm tree farmers in Southeast Asia lose up to 20% of their palm trees to subterranean termites, possibly because they’re grown in peat moss (which provides the moisture that subterranean termites require) and not necessarily stemming from some inherent vulnerability in oil palm trees.
+Vulcan Termite & Pest Control Inc. notes that termites along the Gulf Coast seem to particularly enjoy Foxtail Palms.

 Parts of palm trees that termites attack